neelsmith/transmission-evolution/data/README.md

 Put datasets we develop in this directory.

-Most of the time, we'll want to create tables in delimited-text format.
+Most of the time, we'll want to create tables in delimited-text format, or other plain-text format lke NEXUS.